Read Mapping Near Non-Volatile Memory: : Microscopic View

 Fig.~\ref{fig:tcamCell} depicts a representative resistive TCAM cell.
 The two resistors attached to the access transistors $Acc_1$ and $Acc_2$, respectively, carry the data bit value $D$ and its complement $\overline{D}$.
 The high (low) resistance value $R_{high}$ ($R_{low}$) encodes logic 1 (0).
 The third resistor attached to $Acc_3$ is hardwired to logic 1, hence its resistance remains constant at $R_{high}$.

 To search for logic 0, {\em Search Line} ($SL$) is set to 0, and its complement $\overline{SL}$ to 1, such that $Acc_2$ turns on; $Acc_1$ off.
 Thereby only the resistor carrying $\overline{D}$, $R$, gets connected to the {\em Match Line} ($ML$).
 If the cell content was 0, i.e., ${D}=0$ and $\overline{D}=1$, there would be a match, and $R=R_{high}$ applies.
 Otherwise, if the cell content was 1, i.e., ${D}=1$ and $\overline{D}=0$, there would be a mismatch, and $R=R_{low}$ applies.
 A symmetric discussion holds for searching for logic 1.
 On a per TCAM cell basis, $R_{high}$ connected to $ML$ indicates a match, $R_{low}$, a mismatch.
 To search for X, both $SL$ and $\overline{SL}$ are set to 0, and {\em Search X Line} to 1, such that only the hard-wired $R_{high}$ attached to $Acc_3$ is connected to $ML$.
 This is how search for X always renders a match, independent of the value of $D$.
 Each cell within each row contributes to the effective resistance connected to $ML$, $R_{eff}$, by $R_{high}$ ($R_{low}$) on a match (mismatch).
 The {\em Sense Amplifier} SA (connected to the $ML$) in each row signals a (mis)match for the entire row depending on the value of $R_{eff}$.
-SA would only signal a match, if all cells match, i.e., if each cell contributes to $R_{eff}$ by $R_{high}$.
-Let us call the $R_{eff}$ in this case $R_{match}$.
-SA would signal a mismatch if at least one cell mismatches, i.e., contributes to $R_{eff}$ by $R_{low}$.
-The value of $R_{eff}$ in this case evolves with the number of mismatches, and assumes the closest value to $R_{match}$ under a single-cell (bit) mismatch.
+SA would only signal a row-wide match, if all cells match, i.e., if each cell contributes to $R_{eff}$ by $R_{high}$.
+Let us call the $R_{eff}$ in this case $R_{row-wide-match}$.
+SA would signal a row-wide mismatch if at least one cell mismatches, i.e., contributes to $R_{eff}$ by $R_{low}$.
+The value of $R_{eff}$ in this case evolves with the number of cell mismatches, and assumes the closest value to $R_{row-wide-match}$ under a single-cell (bit) mismatch.
+The contents of the TCAM query register directly correspond to the values on the search lines.